 As an aside, these issues with unexplained suffering are a subset of the general “problem of evil”: How could a good and powerful God allow these distressing events?
 I have dealt with the intellectual problem of evil elsewhere, following Greg Bahnsen’s treatment.

 The bottom line is that it is eminently reasonable to infer that an all-good and all-powerful Creator would have a morally sufficient reason for the evil that exists, whether or not He reveals to us that reason.
 Thus, within theism there is no actual philosophical problem of evil.
 The unbeliever, however, finds this explanation offensive to his sensibilities.
 As Bahnsen notes, the problem of evil is not a valid intellectual basis for a lack of faith in God.
 Rather, it is the expression or consequence of such a lack of faith:

 What we find is that unbelievers who challenge the Christian faith end up reasoning in circles.
 Because they lack faith in God, they begin by arguing that evil is incompatible with the goodness and power of God.
 When they are presented with a logically adequate and Biblically supported solution to the problem of evil (viz., God has a morally sufficient but undisclosed reason for the evil that exists), they refuse to accept it, again because of their lack of faith in God.
 They would rather be left unable to give an account of any moral judgment whatsoever (about things being good or evil) than to submit to the ultimate and unchallengeable moral authority of God.

 This addresses the problem of evil at the level of cool logic.
-For a treatment which integrates the intellectual and personal aspects of suffering, see “How Not to Solve the Problem of Evil” on the site of philosopher Dan Herrick.
+For a treatment which integrates the intellectual and personal aspects of suffering, see “God’s Answer to Suffering” by Peter Kreeft.

 Beyond This World